vdbergh/vtjson/README.md

 - `vtjson` can validate objects which are more general than strictly `JSON`.
 See the introductory example above.
 - More fundamentally, the design philosophy of `vtsjon` is different.
 A `JSON` schema  is language independent and fully declarative.
 These are very nice properties but, this being said, declarative languages have a tendency to suffer from feature creep as they try to deal with more and more exotic use cases (e.g. `css`).
 A `vtjson` schema on the other hand leverages the versatility of the Python language.
 It is generally declarative, with a limited, but easily extendable set of primitives.
 But if more functionality is needed then it can be extended by using appropriate bits of Python code (as the `ordered_pair` example below illustrates).
 In practice this is what you will need in any case since a purely declarative language will never be able to deal with every possible validation scenario.

-Q: How is this different from https://pypi.org/project/json-checker/ \?
+Q: Why yet another Python validation framework?

 A: Good question!
-I discovered `json-checker` after I had written `vtjson`.
-Although the details are different `json-checker` and `vtjson` share many of the same principles.
+Initially `vtjson` consisted of home grown code for validating api calls and database accesses in the Fishtest framework.
+However the clear and concise schema format seemed to be of independent interest and so the code was refactored into the current self-contained package.

 Q: Why are there no variables in `vtjson` (see https://opis.io/json-schema/2.x/variables.html)?